oslynray/100-days-of-code/log.md

 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)
 2. [Title Case a Sentence](https://www.freecodecamp.com/challenges/title-case-a-sentence)-->

-### Day 0: Thur June 1, 2017
+### Day 0: Thurs June 1, 2017

-**Today's Progress**: Completed HTML + CSS part of Front End development certification from FCC
+**Today's Progress**: Completed HTML + CSS + Responsive Bootstrap part of Front End development certification from FCC

 **Thoughts**: I've done a lot of this before, but adhoc, so it was a good refresher.
 Also I learned about form element for the first time and keen to learn more how to store the data inputed.

-**Link(s) to work**: [Add Font Awesome Icons to our Buttons](https://www.freecodecamp.com/challenges/add-font-awesome-icons-to-our-buttons)
+That's a big part of the reason why I'm doing this course, to try and implement basic backend coding to be able to store data in prototypes.
+I've never been good at sticking to commitment with these kinds of challenges - so I'm really hoping this time will be different!

+**Time spent coding**: 3 hours

+**Link(s) to work**: [Learn how Script Tags and Document Ready Work](https://www.freecodecamp.com/challenges/learn-how-script-tags-and-document-ready-work)